evacchi/evacchi.github.io/content/posts/2025-06-20-chicory-android.md

 The loop result is consistently maintained in `v0`, which is allocated at the loop header (0011) and updated at each iteration (0025) and at the final exit (002d).
 Notice how, at the end of the loop, we ensure that `v0`, `v1` and `v2` are updated with the latest values, so, as we re-enter the loop, the registers hold the correct values for the next iteration.

+The main limitation of this approach is that it will waste a few registers, and generate a few more moves than strictly necessary.
+However this makes the compiler simpler: while more sophisticated approaches could be used to optimize the register usage, they could add overhead to the compiler and slow it down.
+We will revisit this in the future, but for now, we are happy with this approach.

 ## Runtime Limitations

-Even though nowadays Android devices can be pretty beefy, the Dalvik runtime is still designed to run on devices with limited resources.
-In particular, to ensure a smooth user experience, the Dalvik runtime has some limitations on the amount of memory and stack space that can be used by an application.
+Even though nowadays Android devices can be pretty beefy, you cannot give resources for granted.
+In particular, to ensure a smooth user experience, the ART runtime poses some limitations on the amount of memory and stack space that can be used by an application.
+Let's see what these limitations are, and how we can work around them.

 ### Limitations on the Stack Size